 Swedish director Gustav Möller (“The Guilty”) is back; this time with an intense drama set in a Danish prison and featuring Sidse Babett Knudsen (“Borgen”) as the lead.
 She plays Eva, a dedicated and compassionate prison guard in a low-security facility.
 Eva cares for the inmates with kindness and compassion.
 She greets them with a smile every morning.
 She hosts yoga and meditation classes.
 Occasionally she's forced to raise her voice ever so slightly to curb minor offenses such as showering too long when others are waiting in line.

 But her world collapses when Mikkel (Sebastian Bull) shows up on his way to a high-security ward for prisoners who have committed serious crimes.
 While Mikkel doesn't seem to notice Eva or know who she is, it's clear that he has somehow impacted her past.
 Eva's benevolence is gone.
 Her whole being appears traumatized.
-She finds it difficult to do her job and leashes out to the same prisoners she once looked after with so much kindness.
+She finds it difficult to do her job and lashes out at the same prisoners she once looked after with so much kindness.
 But instead of being relieved when he leaves, she requests reassignment to the same ward.
 She becomes obsessed with Mikkel.

 Anyone who watched “The Guilty” knows what a master Möller is at creating intensity with small means in tiny spaces.
 “Sons” takes place almost entirely in the prison facility.
 It is filmed in the 4:3 format so beautifully suited for the film's many close-ups, or long strolls down prison hallways.